OutSystems/docs-product/src/ref/errors-and-warnings/warnings/sql-injection-warning.md

 Do not perform manual string encoding using the Replace :   String literals should **only** be encoded using the EncodeSql function.
-Doing it manually through the Replace function is prone to errors and can introduce bugs in your application that can later be exploited by end-users of your application.
+Doing it manually through the Replace function is prone to errors and can introduce bugs in your application that can later be exploited by end users of your application.